jessicalevin18/twitter_coronavirus/README.md

 # Coronavirus twitter analysis

 Developed a MapReduce procedure to analyze all geotagged tweets sent in 2020, about 1.1 billion tweets.
-Then, I examined how coronavirus related hashtags were used on social media across different languages and countries to provide insights on the frequency and spread of certain hashtags.
+Then, I examined how coronavirus related hashtags were used on twitter across different languages and countries to provide insights on the frequency and spread of social media discourse.

 ## How it works
 ### MapReduce